Robert Lewandowski makes Champions League history as Bayern Munich hammers Red Star

 His haul in Belgrade takes Lewandowski's goal tally for the calendar year to 51 and means he becomes only the second player in Champions League history -- after Messi -- to score four goals in a game on more than one occasion.

-His four goals on Tuesday see him become Bayern Munich's all-time record goalscorer in the Champions League with 46 goals, while also bagging his third hat-trick of the season.
+His four goals on Tuesday see him become Bayern Munich's all-time record goal scorer in the Champions League with 46 goals, while also bagging his third hat-trick of the season.

 Following the sacking of Nico Kovac as head coach, Bayern has gone on a four-game winning run under interim boss Hansi Flick, scoring 16 goals and conceding none.